INJURY PREVENTION & SPORTS PERFORMANCE

 How it Works:

-Part 1 Assess: All young athletes start with an injury risk assessment to determine greatest deficiencies and risks during sport.
+Part 1: Assess + Basic Mobility: All young athletes start with an injury risk assessment to determine greatest deficiencies and risks during sport.
+The session will finish with 2-3 mobility drills athletes can incorporate as a team and individually.

 Option 1: In-season team program design – designed to be done as a team prior to each game and practice and builds off what was learned during the 4-week injury prevention program.